 From the viewpoint of my poor wit—being, incidentally, myself an immigrant to this country—there are two things that seem to me especially important for us to choose, as we endeavour here and now to be a humane and civil society at this point in history.

-First, as Albany puts it at the end of King Lear—a drama that shows us what happens to a society when humane and civil values are abandoned if ever one did—we must always endeavor to, “Speak what we feel, not what we ought to say.”
-What I mean is, we must be very fierce about what the ancient Greeks called parēssia: the right of free citizens to speak their mind, the right that our founders placed first of all in their reflections on the constitution of this nation: freedom of opinion, freedom to argue, freedom to criticize the government, the right of the press and the media to ask awkward questions, even silly questions, the right to protest peaceably and openly to disagree with what our governments say or do.
+First, as Albany puts it at the end of King Lear—a drama that shows us what happens to a society when humane and civil values are abandoned if ever one did—we must always try to, “Speak what we feel, not what we ought to say.”
+What I mean is, we must be very fierce about what the ancient Greeks called parēssia: the right of free citizens to speak their mind.
+This was the right that the founders of the United States—many of whom were of course classicists, consciously endeavouring to enshrine in their new republic what they saw as the best insights and aspirations of fourth century Athens and the ancient Roman Republic—this was the right that they placed first of all in their reflections on the constitution they had drawn up: freedom of opinion, freedom to argue, freedom to criticize the government, the right of the press and the media to ask awkward questions, even silly questions, the right to protest peaceably and the right openly to disagree with what our governments say or do.
+These are the marks of all free and open societies.
 Once a society gives up those, it is only a step to the knock on the door at two in the morning, the unexplained disappearances of dissidents and reformers, the bodies in unmarked graves, all that we associate with tyranny and dictatorship.

-Second: the prophets repeatedly challenged Israel as to how it treated “the widows, the strangers”—that is, the aliens in its midst, the immigrants—“and the orphans.”
-Winston Churchill famously said, “I judge whether a country is civilized or not by how it runs its prisons.”
-They were all, I believe, making essentially the same point: that it is how a society treats the weakest and most vulnerable—those who have no rights or have forfeited their rights or aren’t like us in some way—that tells us what kind of society it is.
-The Jewish American poet, Emma Lazarus, in her sonnet The New Colossus (which is slightly misquoted on the base of the statue of Liberty in New York Harbor) offered a vision of the United States as a nation gracious to the vulnerable:
+Second: Moses and the prophets repeatedly challenged Israel as to how it treated “the widows, the strangers”—that is, the aliens in its midst, the immigrants—“and the orphans.”
+Winston Churchill famously said, “I judge whether a country is or is not civilized by how it runs its prisons.”
+They are all, I think, making essentially the same point: that it is how a society treats its weakest and most vulnerable members—those who have no rights or have forfeited their rights or aren’t like us in some way—that tells us what kind of society it is.
+The Jewish American poet, Emma Lazarus, in her sonnet The New Colossus (which is slightly misquoted on the base of the statue of Liberty in New York Harbour) offered a vision of the United States as a nation gracious to the vulnerable:

 Give me your tired, your poor,